Wildlife to Look Out for at Fell End Nature Reserve

 19 December 2018

 Here in the UK, conservation work is very important when it comes to ensuring that our wonderful native wildlife has a chance of survival.
-Many of the native animals and plants have become scarce or disappeared completely as a result of the human population increasing and encroaching on their natural habitats, and if we do not actively make an effort to create safe habitats, we could see even more vanish altogether.
+Many of the native animals and plants have become scarce or disappeared completely.
+This is as a result of the human population increasing and encroaching on their natural habitats.
+If we do not actively make an effort to create safe habitats, we could see even more vanish altogether.

-At Pure Leisure, we are committed to supporting local nature and wildlife, which is why we have been working hard to make Fell End Nature Reserve.
+At Pure Leisure, we are committed to supporting local nature and wildlife.
+This is why we have been working hard to make Fell End Nature Reserve.
 Whether you’re visiting us at one of our parks or just in the local area, we would love for you to come and visit the reserve and enjoy spending time getting close to nature.

-We’ve had plenty of wonderful sightings at Fell End Nature Reserve already, so here are some of the wildlife you should look out for on your next visit.
+We’ve had plenty of wonderful sightings at Fell End Nature Reserve already.
+So here are some of the Fell End wildlife you should look out for on your next visit.

-This tiny brown bird with a very large voice can often be seen or heard around Fell End and is the most common UK breeding bird, despite suffering declines due to our severe and prolonged winters.
+This tiny brown bird with a very large voice can often be seen or heard around Fell End.
+It is the most common UK breeding bird, despite suffering declines due to our severe and prolonged winters.

 Aside from singing their loud and vibrant songs, wrens like to explore shady or overgrown places for food, so keep an eye out!